gwpy/gwpy/docs/segments/io.rst

 .. note::

-   The |python-ligo-lw| library reads and writes files using an updated version of the ``LIGO_LW`` format compared to :mod:`glue.ligolw` used to.
+   The |igwn-ligolw|_ library reads and writes files using an updated version of the ``LIGO_LW`` format compared to :mod:`glue.ligolw` used to.
    GWpy should support both format versions natively when _reading_, but only supports writing using the updated format.